bagder/uncurled/people/insulting.md

 This way of delivering a message is bad and wrong, but you should still be prepared that it will happen.

+## When you provide the feedback

+Take a deep breath.
+Do not write that email if you still feel upset.
+Consider that the author of the tool most likely did their best even if you found a problem.
+They may have not considered your use case.
+They spent countless spare time hours and shared their code in the open for everyone to use.

+The least you can do is to be friendly and courteous when communicating.
+It also goes for when you report bugs and even if the people in the other end snap back at you or seem to imply that you are stupid.
+You can take the high ground.